Edwinliby/Hacktoberfest2022/README.md

 ![](https://contrib.rocks/image?repo=Edwinliby/Hacktoberfest2022)

-# What's Hacktoberfest 2022❓
+# What's HacktoberFest 2022❓

-Hacktoberfest is the easiest way to get into open source!
+HacktoberFest is the easiest way to get into open source!
 Hacktoberfest is a month long festival of open source code presented by [Digital Ocean](https://www.digitalocean.com/) and [DEV](https://www.dev.to/) this year in 2022.

 During the entire month of October 2022, all you have to do is contribute to any open source projects and open at least 4 pull requests.
 Yes, any project and any kind of contributions.
 It can be a be a bug fix, improvement, or even a documentation change!
 And win a T-Shirt and awesome stickers.